Community funds bring out Jammers in Lincoln

 “This funding will ensure the safe and successful delivery of StarJam’s workshops, performances and community social events benefiting young people with disabilities who attend the Lincoln weekly workshops.”

 She said the fund will also open opportunities for more workshops in the area.

-A workshop is already run at the Rolleston Community Centre on a Tuesday evening, starting again on 11 February 2020.
+A workshop is already run at the Rolleston Community Centre on a Tuesday evening.

 StarJam host lots of other free workshops weekly up and down the country, teaching youth aged six-25 with disabilities how to dance, play drums, guitar and sing.